-Family Housing is privatized and operated by Balfour Beatty Community.
+Family housing is privatized and operated by Balfour Beatty Community, 912-408-2460.
 Soldiers must apply for housing within 30 days of arrival.
 If housing is not available, an active waiting list by grade and number of bedrooms will be established.
-Waiting list will be posted at the Community Management Office as well as on the website.
-Waiting list size and time varies by season and number of incoming and outgoing Soldiers.
+A waiting list will be posted at the Community Management Office as well as on the website.
+Waiting list size and time varies by season and number of incoming and outgoing soldiers.
 The list will be updated weekly.
-There is no priority placement for Families with exceptional Family Members.
-Housing assignments will be determined by the amount of dependents and rank of service member.
-The rent allotment will equal the Soldiers BAH entitlement for their rank.
+There is no priority placement for families with exceptional family members.
+Housing assignments will be determined by the number of dependents and rank of service member.
+The rent allotment will equal the soldier’s basic allowance for housing entitlement for their rank.

 There will be a total of 3,027 homes at Fort Stewart and 675 at Hunter Army Airfield.
 The highest proportion of homes is for ranks E1-E6 with the lowest proportion allotted to officers.
-There are 11 neighborhoods with apartments or houses sized between 2 and 5 bedrooms.
+There are 11 neighborhoods with apartments or houses sized between two and five bedrooms.

-If you are taking permissive TDY for house hunting, be sure to have your leave form (DA form 31) stamped by the Housing Referral Office before starting permissive TDY.
+If you are taking permissive temporary duty travel for house hunting, be sure to have your leave form (DA form 31) stamped by the Housing Referral Office before starting permissive TDY.
 If not, you may be charged leave for that period.

-To view housing floor plans and photos, please click here.
+You can view housing floor plans and photos online.

 Single Service Member Housing

-Single and unaccompanied NCOs (E5 and above) may live on or off-post.
-Be sure to check with your chain of command as some units require their NCOs to live on-post.
-You will be required to live off-post when the amount of E1 to E4 has exceeded their occupancy capacity.
+Single and unaccompanied non-commissioned officers (E5 and above) may live on or off post.
+Be sure to check with your chain of command as some units require their NCOs to live on post.
+You will be required to live off post when the number of E1 to E4 has exceeded their occupancy capacity.
 Housing and subsistence allowances are authorized should this occur.
 You will be expected to have made off-post living arrangements by the time you finish initial in-processing and report to your unit.
-A list of suitable off post housing is available through the Off Post Housing Referral office in the Soldier Service Center.
-Although you may be eligible for some assistance from Army Emergency Relief, you should budget your money now to avoid taking on new debt to pay such move-in expenses as initial rent, deposits, and utility connection fees.
+A list of suitable off-post housing is available through the Off-Post Housing Referral Office in the Soldier Service Center.
+Although you may be eligible for some assistance from Army Emergency Relief, you should budget your money now to avoid taking on new debt to pay such move-in expenses as initial rent, deposits and utility connection fees.

 Exceptional Family Member Housing

-There are an allotted number of adaptable and wheelchair accessible homes provided.
-Priority is not given for special needs Families as the services on the installation are provided in the local community.
-Floor plans of wheelchair accessible housing are available on the website.
+There is an allotted number of adaptable and wheelchair-accessible homes provided.
+Priority is not given for special needs families, as the services on the installation are provided in the local community.
+Floor plans of wheelchair-accessible housing are available on the Fort Stewart Family Housing website page.
 Housing units are air conditioned.
-Generators are not provided for Families with significant medical needs that require power for medical equipment.
+Generators are not provided for families with significant medical needs that require power for medical equipment.

 Visit InMyArea.com to search for utility providers based on your zip code.
 This website serves as a one-stop shop where you can explore your options, compare prices and purchase services.